 The amount of tuition you pay will depend on factors such as your program, year of study and your course load.
 While the exact tuition fees for each academic year are typically finalized in the spring, you can take a look at previous years' amounts to get an idea of your estimated tuition fees.
 Look up tuition fees for your area of study on the University of Toronto Planning and Budget website.

-All tuition-paying students are charged compulsory non-academic incidental fees are compulsory for all students.
-These include fees for student societies and for campus-based services (e.g. Student Services, Student Affairs, Health Services, Hart House and the Athletics Centre).
+Non-academic incidental fees are compulsory for all students.
+These include fees for student societies and for campus-based services (i.e., Student Services, Student Affairs, Health Services, Hart House and the Athletics Centre).
 Incidental fees for full-time students range from approximately $1,500 to $2,300 and depend on the college you are admitted to.

 Cost of Living

 Books, accommodation, transportation and other expenses will affect your cost of living while you're a University of Toronto student.
 Residence fees can typically range from $11,016 - $21,567.22.

 Financial Planning Calculator